benallfree/laravel-trackable/readme.md

 # Trackable

-Trackable uses Drip-style contact tracking and hit logging.
+Trackable uses Drip/Segment-style contact tracking and hit logging.
 Trackable uses cookies to track time on page and unique user activity so you can ask complicated questions like "which of my users has read my article?" or "how long have my registered users spent on page B after reading page A?"

 ## Installation